sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/Music/What is Laya (Tempo) in Hindustani Classical Music.md

-Laya, also known as Tempo in Hindustani Classical Music, is a fundamental aspect that governs the rhythmic structure and timing of musical compositions.
-It plays a crucial role in creating the rhythmic framework of a performance and is an integral part of the overall aesthetic experience in Indian classical music.
-Here are five key points regarding Laya:

 1. **Definition and Significance:**
    Laya refers to the speed or tempo at which a musical composition is performed.
 It is a measure of the pace of the rhythmic cycles (Tala) and is essential in shaping the mood and expression of a musical piece.
 Laya determines the division of time within a Tala and influences the overall feel and energy of the performance.